-Depressive disorder is referred to as depression.
-Whenever I tell people that I had that at 16, their reactions to depression were always similar.
-Someone would say, “You must have had a traumatic childhood to get diagnosed with depression.” or “I hope you have gotten away from your mom and dad.”
+My disorder is referred to as depression.
+Whenever I tell people that I had depression since 16, their reactions to the mental illness were always similar.
+Someone would say, “You must have had a traumatic childhood to get diagnosed with depression.” or “I hope you have gotten away from your parents.”

 Whenever I heard such depression-inducing things, I would tell those people to stop blaming everything on my parents as calmly as possible.
 They had nothing to do with my depression.
 It is unfair for my parents to be accused as the cause of my depression or become a source of any depression symptoms.
 Granted, it happened when I was young – when I was living under their roof – but I went through some depression-worthy circumstances in life that they did not know of until the crap practically hit the fan.

 You see, I had always been a lonely person and I didn’t know if that was depression or not.
 All I know is that I am having depression symptoms all the time.
 I did not have many friends growing up; I was mainly happy to stay in my room, read a book, or watch TV with the family.
 Sometimes, my parents would feel the need to pay my cousins so that they would drag me out of the house and hang out with me.

 During my depressed moments, this worked for the most part, and I learned to like my cousins’ friends.
 However, when I turned 15 years old, we played spin the bottle.
 The basic idea was that whoever the bottle’s mouth would land on, they would choose who to kiss.